 A vapor degreaser is a special type of still.
-In the simplest form, the degreaser boils a solvent into vapors and fumes.
+In the simplest form, the degreaser boils a cleaning fluid into vapors and fumes.
 Because warm vapors are lighter (less dense) they rise upwards in the machine but are trapped by a layer of refrigeration which creates a temperature inversion.
 The vapors then condense back into liquid form and returned in to the cleaning machine to be re-used.
 The schematic below illustrates the basic flow of the system:

 It’s important to note that “boiling” does not imply a lot of heat.
-Most MicroCare, Opteon, Vertrel and Bromothane solvents boil at very mild temperatures, usually between 40˚C/105˚F and 65°C/165°F, depending upon the exact formulation.
+Most MicroCare, Opteon, Vertrel and Bromothane cleaning fluids boil at very mild temperatures, usually between 40˚C/105˚F and 65°C/165°F, depending upon the exact formulation.
 Low temperatures enhance worker safety and also keep energy costs down.
 In fact, many modern vapor degreasers operate on 25 amps or less.

 As you might expect, there are dozens of variations and improvements on this very simple process, such as adding ultrasonics, but all of those enhancements are merely upgrades to these basic three steps.
 It’s fast, simple, fool-proof, and safe cleaning design.